wizgrao/garblang/README.md

 integer: 13
 ```
 Here, `garb>>` is the prompt, and the user calls fib defined in the file with input 5.

+I want to make this language lazy, and output sounds.
+But right now it's a strict calculator.